 Any current Macintosh laptop running OS 10.9 or OS 10.10, a minimum of 8 GB RAM, 250 GB or greater boot drive.
-We recommend geting the fastest processor if your budget allows.
+We recommend an i7 processor if your budget allows.
 Note that the current Macbook has only a single USB-C port, you will need an adaptor to connect USB drives and a hub to suport charging and USB periphals at the same time.
-Check the Avid support website for the latest information.
+Macbook Pro and Macbook Air still have standard USB ports Check the Avid support website for the latest information.

 Any current laptop computer should work, Windows 7 or Windows 8 operating system, a minimum of 8 GB RAM, and a 250 GB boot drive.
 We recommend a quad-core i5 or i7 processor if you budget allows.
 Check the Avid support website for compatibility details and laptop recommendations

 Pro Tools 12 is required.
-Avid has moved to a subscription-based pricing structure which includes a yearly subscription fee.
-They offer several kinds of student discounts, we are evaluating all options and will post our recommendations to this web site soon.
+Avid has moved to a subscription-based pricing structure which requires a yearly subscription fee.
+Avid offers educational discounts to students (linked below).

 No interface is necessary to run Pro Tools 12, you may use your computer's internal sound card.
 Most third party USB and Firewire interfaces will work with Pro Tools, however make sure to do a thorough Internet search before you buy to make sure there are no reported issues.